-On the Northern side of the highway is the Horseshoe Falls track and the North Lawson Park which features two different tracks that head to waterfalls, Fairy Falls, Dante’s Glen and St Michaels Falls on one side, and Frederica Falls on the other.
+On the Northern side of the highway is the Horseshoe Falls track and the North Lawson Park which features two different tracks that head to waterfalls, Fairy Falls, Dante’s Glen, and St Michaels Falls on one side, and Frederica Falls on the other.
 The Horseshoe Falls track is another four waterfalls track, and is notable for the rock overhangs on Horseshoe Glow-worm Nook Falls and Oakland Falls, allowing you to walk behind the falls.
-As the name suggests Glow-worms can also be found beneath the overhangs.
+As the name suggests glow worms can also be found beneath the overhangs.

 Submitted by Holly from Globeblogging

-Darwin is usually just a transit point for most travellers.
+Darwin is usually just a transit point for most travelers.
 There does not seem to be much to do in the city itself except for trying to avoid a heat stroke.
 Few visit the capital of the Northern Territory for its attractions, but more for being the gateway to Kakadu and Litchfield National Park.

 Darwin is known for its international cuisine and prides itself in being the laksa capital of Australia.
 Enjoy anything from fresh fish to vegan delicacies while watching street performers or hunting for hand-crafted and sustainable goodies.
 Don’t miss out on the stunning sunset on the beach!

-If you fancy to cool down during the day, look no further than the Waterfront Precinct.
+If you fancy cooling down during the day, look no further than the Waterfront Precinct.
 Boasting a wave and recreational lagoon, the water park is the perfect place to take a dip without fear of crocodiles.
 The fairly modern area is one of the prettier precincts of Darwin and therefore the event hub of the city.
 Check out all of their events on their website.

 Nitmiluk National Park, NT